-On August 23, 2019, President Donald Trump signed into law the Small Business Reorganization Act of 2019 (“SBRA” or “the Act”), which became effective on February 19, 2020, and seeks to address issues small business debtors face when reorganizing under the provisions of the United States Bankruptcy Code.
-The Act creates a new Subchapter V to Chapter 11, which aims to make it easier for small businesses to confirm plans of reorganization by expediting bankruptcy procedures.
+On August 23, 2019, President Donald Trump signed into law the Small Business Reorganization Act of 2019 (“SBRA”), which became effective on February 19, 2020, and sought to address issues small business debtors face when reorganizing under the provisions of the United States Bankruptcy Code.
+SBRA created a new Subchapter V to Chapter 11, which aimed to make it easier for small businesses to confirm plans of reorganization by expediting bankruptcy procedures.

 Although there are many aspects of the new Subchapter V that are beneficial to a debtor, the most significant is the elimination of the Absolute Priority Rule – a rule governing the order and portion of payments with creditors and shareholders during a business liquidation.
 The new Subchapter V allows a debtor to confirm a plan over the objection of an unsecured creditor class as long as all “projected disposable income” of the debtor is received in a three-year period, or the value of the property to be distributed under the plan is not less than the “projected disposable income” of the debtor. https://businesslawtoday.org/2020/09/individual-chapter-11-cases-new-subchapter-v/

 There is no doubt the current economic decline caused by COVID-19 has resulted in many debtors in need of bankruptcy protection.
 Thus, Subchapter V was enacted at an appropriate time.
-The higher debt limits under the CARES Act through March 27, 2021, will increase the number of individuals eligible for the new Subchapter V by providing small businesses a better chance to restructure debt and reorganize.
+The higher debt limits under the CARES Act, and extensions, through March 27, 2022, will increase the number of individuals eligible for the new Subchapter V by providing small businesses a better chance to restructure debt and reorganize.
+The other advantages of Subchapter V in terms of more flexible and longer deadlines and reduced requirements and expenses mean that it may have been a well designed subchapter that may help small business debtors more extensively over time as debtor’s counsel, the Courts and the U.S. Trustee’s office all work to further their understanding of the mechanics of Subchapter V

-The advantages to eligible individuals under Subchapter V are tremendous, particularly the elimination of the Absolute Priority Rule, making it considerably easier for individuals to confirm Chapter 11 plans.
+The advantages to eligible businesses and individuals under Subchapter V are tremendous, particularly the elimination of the Absolute Priority Rule, making it considerably easier for individuals to confirm Chapter 11 plans.
 However, it’s always important to have a bankruptcy lawyer by your side to ensure the process goes smoothly.
+Our office has filled many Chapter 11 cases and has knowledge and expertise in these cases.
 The bankruptcy attorneys at The Law Office of Ronald D. Weiss, P.C. can assist you with filing for a Chapter 11 bankruptcy as well as help you get a better understanding of Subchapter V and all its benefits.

 Please call the Law Office of Ronald D. Weiss P.C. at 631-271-3737 for a free consultation regarding Subchapter V.